soderlind/mexp-23/README.md

 ## Installation ##

-Use `git clone --recursive https://github.com/soderlind/mexp-23.git` to get the [submodule](https://github.com/soderlind/class-wp-23-video) in `lib`
+To clone the plugin, including the `lib` [submodule](https://github.com/soderlind/class-wp-23-video), you need to use the git `--recursive` parameter:  `git clone --recursive https://github.com/soderlind/mexp-23.git`

 Upload MEXP 23 plugin to your blog's `wp-content/plugins/` directory and activate.